-This little post about how to ripen green tomatoes is for ANYONE who has a load of green tomatoes at the end of summer.
+This little post about how to ripen green tomatoes in the house is for ANYONE who has a load of green tomatoes at the end of summer.
 The good news is that you can STILL enjoy them!
+WHEW!

 All those green tomatoes that didn’t ripen on the vine are still good tomatoes!
 Keep them and have ripe ones for weeks, if not months.